Project

 The Profile page is divided into 3 features:

-Activity: Where you can track all recent activity on the app
+1. Activity: to track all recent activity on the app

-About: Where you can keep track of your personal information and interests
+3. About: to keep track of your personal information and interests